ISLANDS A-Z | CRETE | CYCLADES | DODECANESE | EASTERN AEGEAN |

 My absolute favourite restaurant on Ios is Ouzeri Katogi.
 The food is delicious and really worth its price.
 To get there you start from "The Square" and follow the main street until you see steps leading down to the right (the alley turns all at once to the left), here it is.
 Do not miss eating at Ouzeri Katogi.

-Ouzeri Katogi in Chora.
+Ouzeri Katogi is my favourite in Chora.

 The bars then?
 I leave it to you to find them, it will not be difficult, they are everywhere.
 Once in the 1980s, I amused myself by counting bars, pubs and discos, and found out that there were 68.
 It is not that many today.